nadirhamid/file-transfer-test/README.md

     - After running the client, the server should display a message indicating the successful receipt of the file (`received_file.txt`).

+## Design Decisions

+- **Encryption Mechanism**: AES encryption was chosen due to its security and speed for this demonstration.
+The `cryptography` library provides a simple interface for implementing AES encryption.

+- **Socket Communication**: Python sockets were utilized for network communication between the client and server.
+This offers a straightforward way to establish connections and transfer data.

+- **File Handling**: The module supports basic file transfer, handling both small and large files efficiently.

+## Challenges Faced

+- **Memory Management**: Ensuring secure memory allocation and deallocation practices while handling encryption keys and sensitive data was challenging.
+The `cryptography` library helped manage encryption keys securely.

+- **Error Handling**: Robust error handling for potential network issues and security concerns required thorough consideration.
+The current implementation lacks comprehensive error management for various scenarios.

 ## Note

-- This is a basic implementation for educational purposes and doesn't cover all security aspects or error handling for a production environment.
+- This is a basic implementation for a test assessment and doesn't cover all security aspects or error handling for a production environment.

-- Consider enhancing the codebase w
+- Consider enhancing the codebase with more robust error handling, security measures, and additional features for a real-world application.

+- Please ensure that you have appropriate permissions for sending and receiving files in the specified directories.